Class begins January 5, 2016 - Week 1

 exponential and logistic growth.

-7. Simulations: Chaos
+7. Simulations: Chaos in populations;

-automaton - Game of Life.;
+cellular automaton - Game of Life.;

 self-organizing bark beetle larvae.